Despatch box: Australian parliamentary boxes

 The despatch boxes in the Australian House of Representatives were gifts from King George V to mark the opening of the Old Parliament House in Canberra on 9 May 1927.
 They are made of rosewood and have enamel and silver decorations.
 They are replicas of the despatch boxes that were kept in the British House of Commons until their destruction on 10 May 1941.
 Inside the lid of each box is an inscription signed by George V.

 The Senate has two lecterns which serve a similar purpose, but they are used only by the Senate leaders of the Government and Opposition rather than by all frontbenchers.
 Other frontbenchers in the Senate address the chamber from their seating location in the first row of their side of the chamber.

 British parliamentary boxes

 The current despatch boxes in the British House of Commons were gifts from New Zealand, presented after the House of Commons was rebuilt following World War II.
-They are made of puriri wood and are modelled on the Australian boxes, which are replicas of the original British despatch boxes destroyed in World War II.
+They are made of pūriri wood and are modelled on the Australian boxes, which are replicas of the original British despatch boxes destroyed in World War II.

 The box on the Government side contains holy books of various religions.
-The Opposition box contains a signed Bible, which was resting on the centre table when a German bomb fell on the Commons chamber on 10 May 1941, in the Second World War; it was subsequently recovered largely intact.
+The Opposition box contains a Bible, which was resting on the centre table when a German bomb fell on the Commons chamber on 10 May 1941, in the Second World War; it was subsequently recovered largely intact.

 More recently, the Government despatch box is reported to have sustained damage at the hands of former Prime Minister Gordon Brown.
 Brown's habit of jabbing his marker pen at his papers left black pen marks on the surface of the box.